Myoglobin: Role in cuisine

-Myoglobin contains hemes, pigments responsible for the colour of red meat.
-The colour that meat takes is partly determined by the degree of oxidation of the myoglobin.
+Myoglobin contains hemes, pigments responsible for the color of red meat.
+The color that meat takes is partly determined by the degree of oxidation of the myoglobin.
 In fresh meat the iron atom is in the ferrous (+2) oxidation state bound to an oxygen molecule (O2).
 Meat cooked well done is brown because the iron atom is now in the ferric (+3) oxidation state, having lost an electron.
 If meat has been exposed to nitrites, it will remain pink, because the iron atom is bound to NO, nitric oxide (true of, e.g., corned beef or cured hams).
 Grilled meats can also take on a reddish pink "smoke ring" that comes from the heme center binding to carbon monoxide.
 Raw meat packed in a carbon monoxide atmosphere also shows this same pink "smoke ring" due to the same principles.
 Notably, the surface of this raw meat also displays the pink color, which is usually associated in consumers' minds with fresh meat.
 This artificially induced pink color can persist, reportedly up to one year.
 Hormel and Cargill (meat processing companies in the US) are both reported to use this meat-packing process, and meat treated this way has been in the consumer market since 2003.
+If fresh meat is left to an environment where the redox potential is high, oxymyoglobin will eventually turn into metmyoglobin (Fe+3) and the meat will turn into dark red naturally.

+Meat alternatives have used various ways to recreate the "meaty" taste associated with myoglobin.
+Impossible Foods uses leghemoglobin, a heme-containing globin from soy root nodule, produced as a recombinant protein in Komagataella ("Pichia pastoris") yeast.
+Motif FoodWorks produces a recombinant bovine myoglobin using Komagataella yeast, considered GRAS by the FDA.
+Moolec Science has engineered a soybean that produces porcine myoglobin in its seeds called "Piggy Sooy"; it was approved by the USDA in April 2024.

 Role in disease

-Myoglobin is released from damaged muscle tissue (rhabdomyolysis), which has very high concentrations of myoglobin.
-The released myoglobin is filtered by the kidneys, but is toxic to the renal tubular epithelium and so may cause acute kidney injury.
+Myoglobin is released from damaged muscle tissue, which contain very high concentrations of myoglobin.
+The released myoglobin enters the bloodstream, where high levels may indicate rhabdomyolysis.
+The myoglobin is filtered by the kidneys, but is toxic to the renal tubular epithelium and so may cause acute kidney injury.
 It is not the myoglobin itself that is toxic (it is a protoxin), but the ferrihemate portion that is dissociated from myoglobin in acidic environments (e.g., acidic urine, lysosomes).

 Myoglobin is a sensitive marker for muscle injury, making it a potential marker for heart attack in patients with chest pain.
 However, elevated myoglobin has low specificity for acute myocardial infarction (AMI) and thus CK-MB, cardiac troponin, ECG, and clinical signs should be taken into account to make the diagnosis.